Lord Our Righteousness Church: Investigation

+Arrest and charges

 Two weeks after the children were removed and the gag order was in place, Bent was arrested by the New Mexico State Police.
 The charges were three counts of criminal sexual contact with a minor and three counts of contributing to the delinquency of a minor.
 The ages and sex of the children in state custody were made public: a 16-year-old boy (no charges of abuse were filed in connection with the boy), a 16-year-old girl and a 13-year-old girl.
 He was held on $500,000 bond with an arraignment scheduled for May 8, 2008.
 Following his arraignment, the judge reduced the bail to $55,000; as of May 9, he remained incarcerated.

 The initial charges refer to Bent having inappropriately touched three minor girls in 2006 and 2007.
 According to the state Department of Public Safety, one of the girls no longer lives in the community.

-Bent also freely admits having sexual intercourse multiple times with his son's wife.
-Both he and his son state that "God forced Michael" to commit this act of consummation.
-Bent asserts that though he lay "naked with virgins" and the virgins asked him for sex, he refused.

-A June 17 update from Bent's website and other news reports state that New Mexico authorities released one of the young women previously taken from the compound from state custody.
+Trial and disclosures

 Both the prosecution and the defense excused one judge in the case.
 Union County Judge Gerald E. Baca was appointed the case on July 2, 2008.
 The jury trial started November 17, 2008.

+Bent admitted to having sexual intercourse multiple times with his son's wife; both he and his son state that "God forced Michael" to commit this act of consummation.
+Bent asserts that though he lay "naked with virgins" and the virgins asked him for sex, he refused.
+A news report stated that New Mexico authorities released one of the young women previously taken from the compound from state custody, a report that also appeared in a June 17 update from Bent's website.

-Conviction
+Conviction and sentencing

-On December 15, 2008, jurors convicted Wayne Bent of one count of criminal sexual contact of a minor and two counts of contributing to the delinquency of a minor.
+On December 15, 2008, jurors convicted Bent of one count of criminal sexual contact of a minor and two counts of contributing to the delinquency of a minor.
 He was acquitted of a second charge of criminal sexual contact with a minor.
-Bent was allowed to return to Strong City, the sect's compound near Clayton, pending sentencing.
-On December 30, Judge Gerald Baca imposed the maximum sentence of 18 years but suspended eight years.
-He will have to serve at least 8 1/2 years before becoming eligible for release.
+The sect's "compound", termed "Strong City", is in Union County, New Mexico, and Bent was allowed to return there, pending sentencing.

+On December 30, Judge Gerald Baca imposed the maximum sentence of 18 years but suspended eight years, indicating that he would have to serve at least 8 1/2 years before becoming eligible for release.

+Initial incarceration

 An Albuquerque news station reported that as of September 11, 2009, Bent has been on hunger strike while in prison, and a judge has ordered that force-feeding be used should it become necessary.
-According to the church's website, Bent entered a religious fast that takes the form of a Jubilee fast.
-It is also claimed that his fast is a protest against his imprisonment 'because of a lie'.